syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Ribbon.md

 ## Simple Diagram Designer

-This section describes how to build a simple Diagram Designer application with Diagram Ribbon, and Diagram Controls.
+This section describes how to build a simple diagram designer application with diagram ribbon, and diagram control.

-N> You have to set the Diagram as DataContext for the Diagram Ribbon control, which will help the users to interact with the Diagram by using Diagram Ribbon control.
+N> You have to set the diagram as DataContext for the Diagram ribbon control, which will help the users to interact with the diagram by using the Diagram ribbon control.

 {% tabs %}